-Tom Kessler’s practice focuses on complex civil litigation.
+Tom Kessler’s practice focuses on restructuring and other complex civil litigation.

 Tom joined the firm in 2013.